sFlow vs. NetFlow: A Network Observability Face-Off

-Originally developed by Cisco, NetFlow is a network protocol that meticulously captures and records IP traffic data as it passes through interfaces on routers or switches.
-This protocol collects detailed information including source and destination IP addresses, port numbers, protocols used, and the volume of packets and bytes.
-The accumulated data is then exported to a NetFlow collector, which processes and analyzes the information to support network monitoring, security analysis, and capacity planning.
-This detailed data capture makes NetFlow an invaluable tool for administrators aiming to optimize network operations and ensure security.
+NetFlow is a network protocol that meticulously captures and records IP traffic data as it passes through interfaces on routers or switches.
+Invented by Cisco, this protocol collects detailed information including source and destination IP addresses, port numbers, protocols used, and the volume of packets and bytes.
+It is important to note that the data collected by NetFlow does not contain the actual payload, for example, the contents of your email.
+The accumulated data is then exported to a NetFlow collector, which processes and analyzes the information to support network observability, security analysis, and capacity planning.
+This detailed data capture makes NetFlow an invaluable tool for administrators working to optimize network operations and ensure security.

 Advantages of NetFlow: